The Progressive

 WASHINGTON

-Maryland Senator Benjamin Cardin introduced a bill today before members of the U.S. Senate which aims to close fracking loopholes that put the health of communities and water quality at risk.
+Maryland Senator Benjamin Cardin introduced a bill today before the U.S. Senate that aims to close fracking loopholes that threaten community health and water quality.
 The FRESHER Act is meant to protect waterways from fracking-produced pollutants.

 Currently, laws exempt the oil and gas industry from basic Environmental Protection Agency (EPA) permitting programs which protect our rivers, streams, and lakes from pollution.
 As fracking continues to expand, the lack of environmental protections allows our water to be polluted and endangers the lives of people across the country.